MatthewJohn/python-sfdisk/README.md

 # PYsfdisk

-A python library for interactions with sfdisk.
+A Python API for linux sfdisk utility

 Note: This project is pre-alpha